 - Safety performance feeds the safety decision making process.

-Understanding how to improve safety culture first involves understanding the components of safety culture and its role in aviation safety.
+Understanding how to improve safety culture first involves understanding the components of safety culture and the role safety culture plays in aviation safety.

 Symptoms of Poor Safety Culture

-After understanding what safety culture is, the second step in improving safety culture is to be able to identify symptoms of poor safety culture in your aviation SMS program.
+After understanding what safety culture is, the second step in improving safety culture is to be able to identify symptoms of poor safety culture in your aviation SMS.
 Here are some common signs of poor safety culture:

 - Much lower than expected number of hazard reports;